Dr. Nuala McGann Drescher Affirmative Action/Diversity Leave Program

 A campus endorsement for a full-time leave.

 A campus financial contribution of a minimum of 40% of the cost of salary for a replacement for the duration of the leave and a minimum of 40% of the total project or activity expenses.
-Joint Labor-Management Committees' funds that have been awarded to the campus should not be included as a part of the campus's contribution.
+NYS/UUP Joint Labor-Management Committees' funds that have been awarded to the campus should not be included as a part of the campus's contribution.

 A proposed project or activity that:

 - Assists in meeting one or more criteria established in Article XII, Evaluation and Promotion of Academic and Professional Employees, of the Policies of the Board of Trustees.

-- Requires full-time leave from professional obligations for at least one semester and a maximum of one year, including but not limited to a summer.
+- Requires full-time leave from the applicant’s professional obligation for at least one semester and a maximum of one year, including but not limited to a summer.

 - Can be completed prior to the applicant’s file being reviewed for permanent or continuing appointment.

 - Includes a detailed timeline with dates for completing various phases of the project or activity.

 Consideration will be given to areas of Scholarship and Mastery of Specialization including, but not limited to, the following projects or activities: